How to Calm Down: 24 Things to Do When You’re Angry

 Try this routine

 Take “self-control” time.
 It works to get children to calm down, says Jon Oliver, author of Lesson One: The ABCs of Life, so it should work with angry grown-ups, too.
 Here’s how to do it: Sit up proud and relaxed wherever you may be (a couch, the floor, a chair, etc.).
 Place your feet flat on the floor in front of you.
 Extend your hands palm down and place them gently in your lap.
 Make sure your elbows are naturally back by your sides.
 Relax your shoulders so the muscles around them are neither tight nor tense.
 Breathe deeply in through your nose and exhale through your mouth to help your body relax into this position.
 Close your eyelids lightly and continue breathing deeply.
 When using self-control time as a regular part of the day, it should last approximately three minutes.
 When using it as a way to help regain self-control, it should last approximately one minute.
-Check out these 14 other five-second strategies for shutting down stress.
+If this routine doesn’t work for you, you can try one of these 14 other five-second strategies for shutting down stress.

 Diffuse the situation with laughter